 Organisations of all sizes benefit from a mobile-friendly LMS, but it is especially useful if you are a large enterprise with extensive training content and in-the-field employees.
 Check to ensure that the LMS mobile app is available on both iOS and Android.

-66% of LMS users want programs with better customer and technical support.
 With a comprehensive onboarding and training process, your learners make better use of the product and are able to navigate the tool independently.
+66% of LMS users want programmes with better customer and technical support.

 For large and mid-sized organisations, onboarding is even more important, especially if the LMS will be used across departments.
 To vet each LMS vendor’s onboarding process, ask questions about the timeline, the scope, and the availability of their representatives.
 Some LMS vendors provide 24/7 live support, while others offer asynchronous customer service.